gcarvellas/tao-os/README.md

 ### Cleanup/Improvements
 - Replace First Fit with Slab Allocation algorithm
+- Clear the neverending backlog of TODO comments

 ### Minor Cleanup/Improvements
 - Add more interrupts and improve the interrupt abstractions